nandini7637/Eagle_Criminal_Investigation_System/README.md

  * password = 123456

   and voila you are ready to do some investigation!

+  - NOTE: In case you face issue in installing dlib python package, follow the given steps:
+* pip install cmake
+* Install Visual Studio build tools from here.
+* In Visual Studio go to the Individual Components tab, Visual C++ Tools for Cmake, and check the checkbox under the "Compilers, build tools and runtimes" section. pip install dlib

+  -or

+-Refer this video <a href="https://youtu.be/eaEndTeUiSU">Link</a>

    <h2><b><u>DETAILED PROCESS</u></b></h2>
    <u> <p> Import the required modules </p></u>